ketjow4/e-resume/README.md

 December 2019 - April 2023

 - Virtual Try-On solution for shoes, that provides extremely realistic lighting effects.
-- Implementing and deploying machine learning solutions on AWS for application intended to deepen the engagement of users participating in a training program.
+- Implementing and deploying machine learning solutions on AWS for applications intended to deepen the engagement of users participating in a training program.
 - Ideation, co-organize, run Data Strategy Workshop for one of the biggest discount retailer chain in Europe.